Grizzly Bear Safari: Bear Viewing & Bear Tours

 - Observe grizzly bears feasting on salmon

 - Explore the ancient Great Bear Rainforest in the company of a local guide

 - Explore Nuxalk First Nations culture and visit the petroglyph gardens

-- Stay in private chalets at the historic Tweedsmuir Park Lodge
+- Stay in private chalets at the award-winning Tweedsmuir Park Lodge

 Our grizzly bear viewing trips, recognized by the Canadian Tourism Commission as a Signature Experience that showcases authentic, immersive and engaging tourism experiences for travellers, take place from late August to the end of October.
 This is when the local rivers are host to teeming numbers of returning salmon which in turn draws lots of grizzlies hoping to fatten up for the coming winter.
 At this time of the year the grizzly bears are intent on fishing and are more tolerant of both other bears and people and are therefore much easier to observe.